 A Hawaiian coffee bean from the Big Island that delivers.
-The sweetest Hawaiian coffee with notes of honey and chocolate on the nose with molasses, milk chocolate and hints of almond nuttiness on the tongue.
-Rich and syrupy body with long aftertaste.
+The sweetest Hawaiian coffee with notes of honey and chocolate on the nose with molasses, milk chocolate and hints of macadamia nuttiness on the tongue.
+Rich and syrupy body with a long aftertaste.
 Like a great Kona, only sweeter.

 Rusty and Lorie Obra started their Hawaiian coffee farm in 1999, they stumbled upon an award-winning coffee region.
 Of course, they didn't know it at the time.
 The couple simply wanted to live in the Ka'u District, the southern side of the Big Island known for the Green Sand Beach near Ka Lae (South Point), the Punalu'u Black Sand Beach, and the Hawaii Volcanoes National Park.

 Rusty, a retired chemist, arrived first.
 He took over 12 acres of an old sugarcane farm on the slope of the Mauna Loa volcano and started planting coffee trees.
 Lorie, a medical technologist, soon sold their New Jersey home and followed him to Hawaii.